-Cheryl Johnson teaches African American literature, criticism, and theory at Miami University of Ohio.
-Her specializations include African American women writers, criticism, and theory; African and Caribbean women writers; 20thcentury African American literature; sociolinguistics, especially African American Vernacular English; and critical race theory.
-Her undergraduate and graduate courses emphasize the intersections of race, gender, class, and sexuality within historical, social, and cultural contexts and the critical, aesthetic , and theoretical influences and representations in African American literary texts.
-Cheryl was Director of Women’s Studies (now Women’s, Gender, and Sexuality Studies) at Miami from 2003-2007.
-She is an associate professor of English and an affiliate with the Women’s, Gender, and Sexuality Studies and Black World Studies Programs.
-Prior to her appointment at Miami, Cheryl taught at Northern Illinois University, The University of Illinois, Chicago, The University of Michigan, and the University of Wisconsin, Milwaukee.
-As a Fulbright teacher and researcher at the University of the Western Cape and the University of Stellenbosch in South Africa (2002), she taught African American literature and black feminist literature and theory.
-Her research interests were South African women writers and criticism.
-Cheryl received her BA in English from Spelman College and her MA in English Ph.D. in English and Education from the University of Michigan.
+Cheryl L. Johnson teaches African American and American literature at Miami University of Ohio.
+Her undergraduate and graduate classes acknowledge the intersections of race, gender, class, and sexuality within historical, social, and cultural contexts and the critical, aesthetic , and theoretical influences and responses to African American literary productions.
+Prior to her appointment at Miami, she taught at Northern Illinois University, the University of Illinois, Chicago, the University of Michigan, and the University of Wisconsin, Milwaukee.
+As a Fulbright teacher and researcher in South Africa, she taught African American literature at the University of the Western Cape and Stellenbosch University.
+She received her Bachelor of Arts degree at Spelman College, where she majored in English.
+She received her Master’s degree in English and her Ph.D. in English and education at The University of Michigan.